DOI10.47051/GOGA9722

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..8 Mastigodryas heathii is included in this category on the basis of the species’ wide distribution, lack of major widespread threats, and presumed stable populations.8 The main threat to the long-term survival of some populations of M. heathii is the continuing decline in the extent and quality of its habitat, mostly due to encroaching human activities such as agriculture, cattle grazing, wild fires, and the replacement of native vegetation with eucalyptus and pine trees.
 In Ecuador, the species has been classified as Critically Endangered14 because nearly 54% of its potential habitat has already been destroyed in this country.15 Desert Tropical-Racers also suffer from traffic-related mortality and human persecution.
 Local residents kill individuals of M. heathii and use their fat bodies for medicinal purposes.8

-Distribution: Mastigodryas heathii is native to the Tumbesian lowlands and adjacent Andean slopes of extreme southwestern Ecuador (provinces El Oro and Loja) and Peru.
-The species has been recorded at elevations between 248 m and 2375 m (Fig. 2).
+Distribution: Mastigodryas heathii is native to the Tumbesian lowlands and adjacent Andean slopes of extreme southwestern Ecuador (provinces El Oro and Loja; Fig. 2) and Perú.

 Distribution of Mastigodryas heathii in Ecuador